asungy/blog/content/posts/001-why-ai-is-lame/index.md

 Now consider Eliud driving a car at an average pace of one minute per mile for 26.1 miles.
 Go to your car and see if you can do that and ask yourself whether you are impressed with yourself or not.
 Personally, I do this all the time without breaking a sweat.

-Perhaps why I found this morning's email so lame is not because of the person or the email itself, but rather, because _that_ person didn't write _that_ email.
+Perhaps why I found this morning's email so lame is not because of the person or the poem, but rather, because _that_ person didn't write _that_ poem.

 Perhaps it's my fault for setting my expectations too high.